dmbarbour/wikilon/docs/AwelonLang.md

 For variants, the basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
 That is, an observer must supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
 For labeled sums, we simply need a labeled product of handlers - `[[OnA] :a [OnB] :b [OnC] :c ...]`.
 Variant values could then have concrete representation like `[.label [Value] case]` or `[[value] [.label] case]` depending on how we define `case`.
 With projectional editors, labeled variants may be given a more conventional appearance.

 *Note:* Labeled data could be modeled in Awelon without a primitive feature, e.g. modeling a concrete trie for the abstract record value together with accelerators and projectional editing.
 However, primitive labels significantly simplify static analysis, debugging, and error reporting.

+## Secure Hash Resources

+It is possible to identify binaries by *secure hash*.
+Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-authenticating, implicitly shared, automatically named, uniformly sized references, and smaller than full URLs or file paths.
+Awelon systems widely leverage secure hashes to reference binaries:

+* external binary data may be referenced via `%secureHash`
+* code and structured data is referenced via `$secureHash`
+* dictionary tree nodes are referenced using `/prefix secureHash`

+Use of `$secureHash` is essentially an anonymous word, whereas `%secureHash` is widely used as an alternative to external data file references.
+The semantics for `%secureHash` is to expand the binary as a list of bytes, much like embedded texts.
+Storage of resources is unspecified.
+We simply assume that Awelon systems have built-in or configurable knowledge about where to seek secure hashes - whether that be fileystem, database, web service, content delivery network, etc..

+In practice, the size for any single secure hash resource may be limited to several megabytes.
+This maximum block size would be determined by our runtime.
+Larger binaries should be sliced apart, explicitly represented as a list or tree of smaller binary fragments to permit flexible streaming or efficient update.

+Awelon uses the 320-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash using 64 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet.

+        Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
+            encoding 0..31 respectively

+        Example hashes, chained from "test":

+        rmqJNQQmpNmKlkRtsbjnjdmbLQdpKqNlndkNKKpnGDLkmtQLPNgBBQTRrJgjdhdl
+        cctqFDRNPkprCkMhKbsTDnfqCFTfSHlTfhBMLHmhGkmgJkrBblNTtQhgkQGQbffF
+        bKHFQfbHrdkGsLmGhGNqDBdfbPhnjJQjNmjmgHmMntStsNgtmdqmngNnNFllcrNb
+        qLDGfKtQHhhTthNTDMMqDMDKnrCTpSSBHHBjDNtsKrTdNRGgtmtqQFTdGjsnfJDR

+We can safely neglect the theoretical concern of secure hash collisions.
+If BLAKE2b is cracked in the future, we can address it then by transitively rewriting all secure hashes in our Awelon dictionaries.
+I won't further belabor the issue.

+*Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
+Awelon systems should treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
+Relevantly, Awelon systems should guard against timing attacks that might leak these secure hashes.
+Favor constant-time comparisons when using hashes as lookup keys, for example.
+In context of distributed storage, it may prove useful to use the first half of each hash for lookups and the remainder as a key for AES decryption.
+Finally, for resources with private, low-entropy data (like a phone number or credit card number), embedding a comment with a random string can help resist "does this data exist?" attacks.

 ## Annotations